Have you checked out a number of different chinchilla cages?

 Chinchilla cages made with wire bars are a better alternative.
 Please do your pet a favor and do not use a cage constructed from plastic.

 A lot of the chinchilla cages you see online, in stores, and on popular platforms such as Amazon seem to contain a significant amount of plastic.

-I’m going to answer common questions about chinchilla cages and point you towards several different resources I have on chinchilla cages to get you started in the right direction.
+I’m going to answer common questions about chinchilla cages and point you towards several different resources I have on them to get you started in the right direction.

 Why Chinchillas Should Never Have Plastic Cages

-They love to chew about anything they can access.
+The big problem with plastic is that chinchillas are chewers.
+They love to chew on just about anything they can access.

-This means that you not only need to avoid plastic cage construction but need to avoid plastic accessories inside of the cage as well, such as the chinchilla toys you purchase.
+This means that you not only need to avoid plastic cages, but also any plastic accessories inside of the cage.
+This means all of the chinchilla toys you buy should be plastic-free.

-If you need recommendations on which toys to purchase, you can read my full-guide to purchasing the best chinchilla toys here.
+If you need recommendations on which toys to purchase, you can read my full-guide to buying the best chinchilla toys.

 Assuming you checked out the cages in the post referenced directly above, you will notice a few things that all the chinchilla cages I recommend have in common.